electricbolt/dart-propertylistserialization/README.md

 #### Binary plist (binary1)

 * Supports version `bplist00` constructs only (all data type conversions as per XML - if you can serialize/deserialize an object tree into XML, then you can serialize/deserialize the same object tree into Binary).
+* Also supports deserializing of `NSKeyedArchiver` CF$UID constructs.
 * Byte by byte accurate output ***2** from method `PropertyListSerialization.dataFromPropertyList()` with iOS method ` [NSPropertyListSerialization dataFromPropertyList:format:options:error:]`